Offer1-SanDiego/offer1-interview-exercise/README.md

 # Offer1 Interview Exercise

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) to give you a quick starting place for the exercise.
+You can use the provided code or use a different framework/language for the front-end.
+You will need to provide all code for the back-end using which ever framework/language you are most comfortable with.

 ## Exercise Description